HGlass07/Battleships/README.md

 - Allow players to adjust board size at will
 - Allow manual ship placement and customisation
 - Introduce different symbols for different ships e.g. a submarine, or a cruiser
-- Allow increased difficulty by weighting the liklihood the computer opponent will hit a player ship
+- Allow increased difficulty by weighting the likelihood the computer opponent will hit a player ship

 --------------
 ## Testing: